1942: A Love Story: Plot

-The film is set in 1942, when the British Raj was declining from power.
+The film is set in 1942, when the British Raj was declining in power.
 It was a time when many Indian citizens were either working for the British regime or rallying in underground meetings and protests against them.
 In this atmosphere, Narendra Singh (Anil Kapoor) falls in love with Rajeshwari Pathak (Manisha Koirala).
-Their romance is shown developing in spite of the political and social unrest at the time.
+Their romance is shown to develop in spite of the political and social unrest at the time.

-Narendra's father Diwan Hari Pratap Singh (Manohar Singh) is a loyal British employee working for the brutal British General Douglas (Brian Glover), who is infamous in tracking down and executing citizens who are believed to be revolutionaries.
-Rajeshwari's father Raghuveer Pathak (Anupam Kher) is a revolutionary fighting against British rule, as he holds a grudge against Douglas for murdering his son.
-When Narendra asks Raghuveer for Rajeshwari's hand in marriage, Raghuveer becomes livid by this.
+Narendra's father, Diwan Hari Pratap Singh (Manohar Singh), is a loyal British employee working for the brutal British General Douglas (Brian Glover), who is infamous for tracking down and executing citizens who are believed to be revolutionaries.
+Rajeshwari's father, Raghuveer Pathak (Anupam Kher), is a revolutionary fighting against British rule, as he holds a grudge against Douglas for murdering his son.
+When Narendra asks Raghuveer for Rajeshwari's hand in marriage, Raghuveer becomes livid.
 However, Narendra declares that he is willing to sacrifice everything for Rajeshwari and convinces Raghuveer of his love for her.
-Raghuveer relents, but tells Narendra to talk to his father first.
-When Narendra does so, Hari is angry that his son has chosen the daughter of a revolutionary, but pretends that he will do anything for Narendra's happiness.
+Raghuveer relents but tells Narendra to talk to his father first.
+When Narendra does so, Hari is angry that his son has chosen the daughter of a revolutionary, but he pretends that he will do anything for Narendra's happiness.